 Why choose a support automation platform?

-If you choose to ignore the opportunities that go with AI-based support automation, you might not be able to thrive in the digital economy.
+If you choose to ignore the opportunities presented by AI-based support automation, you may not thrive in the digital economy.
 Meanwhile, your competitors have taken the support automation plunge and are leaps and bounds ahead.
 Unquestionably, AI is not going to completely replace human support agents.
 Rather, it is a side-by-side protocol which will, in fact, create new roles for humans.

-If you take it down to brass tacks, humans actually like that support automation can help with their redundant tasks that were taking up too much of their valuable time anyway.
+Simply put, humans like that support automation can assist with redundant tasks that were taking up too much of their valuable time anyway.
 Human employees can easily get burnt out when they’re forced to respond to the same inquiries, day in and day out.
 Support automation is the right solution for repetitive tasks and questions.
 According to Gartner, in 2020, almost 85% of customer interactions will be handled by a machine.

 By utilizing Capacity’s support automation platform, you can deliver a customer experience that otherwise wouldn’t be possible without the aid of computerized systems.
-You can also understand how customers interact with your brand, and through a detailed reporting and analysis, you can eventually predict what your customers will be searching for.
+You can also understand how customers interact with your brand.
+And through detailed reporting and analysis, you can eventually predict what your customers will be searching for.

 What’s more, Capacity’s support automation platform is designed for an optimized omnichannel experience.
 When customers are seeking help, they know they can use more than one channel.